 CHESS tokens will be released over 4 years with a decaying schedule.
 There will be a total of 300 million CHESS tokens, with the distribution as follows:

-20% of token supply will be allocated to the Core Team with a vesting schedule
+20% of the token supply will be allocated to the Core Team with a vesting schedule

-5% of token supply will be for Seed Investors with a vesting schedule
+5% of the token supply will be for Seed Investors with a vesting schedule

-15% of token supply will be reserved for future investors in subsequent funding rounds
+15% of the token supply will be reserved for future investors in subsequent funding rounds

-50% of token supply will be allocated for liquidity mining of CHESS tokens.
+50% of the token supply will be allocated for liquidity mining of CHESS tokens.

 10% of token supply is reserved for the ecosystem/treasury of Tranchess – including but not limited to partnerships, 3rd party services, listing fees.